Blog

 The WONK axis in action.
 This is why you self-host your fonts.

-The other fonts: Neue Haas Grotesk Display Pro for body and UI text, Martian Mono for labels, metadata, and anything that needed to feel precise and technical.
+The other fonts: Neue Haas Grotesk Display Pro for body and UI text for that editorial look, Martian Mono for labels, metadata, and anything that needed to feel precise and technical.

 The Workflow: Figma + Claude Code + Claude Chat